-Sadly Dave Massey passed away back in May.
+This weekend sees the holding of annual Dave Massey memorial match.
+Sadly, Dave Massey passed away back in May 2018.
 We now take a brief look back at some of Dave’s fishing achievements.

 Not long after, the two Dave's were asked to get a team together for an upcoming Cheshire Winter League match on the Trent & Mersey Canal.
 Using gentle persuasion, they mustered up the requisite number of anglers.
 The name of the team back then was Star Angling.
 Several name changes followed, Crown Tackle & Bait Wigan, Van den Eynde Wigan, Sam's Tackle Wigan and most recently the Wigan Match Group.
 The team was his pride and joy and his Wigan Match Group jumper was draped on his coffin at his funeral.

 Dave was close to winning the 2012 Division One national on the Bristol Avon where he finished forth individual.
 As the all-in whistle sounded, he cast out with what he felt would be an appropriate weight of feeder, just to see if it would hold bottom.
 He didn't even bother to fill the feeder with bait.
 Within half a second of hitting bottom, a hungry 6-pound bream had snapped up his hookbait.
 That fish certainly settled any early nerves once it was safely in the net and Dave went on to record nearly 23kgs.
 Here's the top ten individual weights from that match:

 Peg E23 Steve Priddle SPRO Dorset Raiders 52200kg

 Peg E22 Alan Brown Mosella Lostock Tackle 35.680kg

 Peg C2 Paul Cannon Hull Works Sports Ass 30.550kg

 Peg C21 Dave Massey Sam's Tackle Wigan 22.930kg

 Peg E24 Graham Jones Yarm Angling Ltd 16.430kg